genotoul-bioinfo/WorkflowFrameworkComparison/README.md

 ## Organization

-In directory to_start you will find data to start comparison and also some cwl workflow examples.
+In directory to_start you will find data and some CWL workflow examples.

 The purpose of the two days is to develop a workflow which perform :
  - fastqc
  - cutadapt